 We also took part in this year's Google Summer of Code (GSoC) by mentoring two students who each completed a project.
-I'd like this opportunity to congratulate Bhargavi and Anurag and thank them for their contributions.
+I'd like this opportunity to congratulate Bhargavi and Anurag, and thank them for their contributions.

 I'm very happy with what we've accomplished this year as a team and as a community, and I'm looking forward to seeing what we'll be able to achieve next year.

 One of the things that makes me prouder about this year in the Fabric8 project is the number of community contributions.
-I'd say that around 80-90% of the work and contributions on the project this year were community-driven and provided either by other teams at Red Hat or completely external contributors.
+I'd say that around 80-90% of the work and contributions to the project this year were community-driven and provided either by other teams at Red Hat or completely external contributors.

-This year I've been really busy working on my first book so I couldn't speak as much as last year.
+This year I've been really busy working on my first book, so I couldn't speak as much as last year.